Test Drive: Ferrari Racing Legends: Post-release

-Test Drive: Ferrari Racing Legends received "mixed or average" reviews, according to review aggregator Metacritic.
+Test Drive: Ferrari Racing Legends received "mixed or average" reviews, according to review aggregator platform Metacritic.

 The most positive review came from German website VideoGamesZone, on which an editor gave 78% and commented that "it looks fair and sounds great but on the other hand the career mode especially in the first hours lacks variety and the game's difficulty isn't balanced very well".
 Mike Channell from Official Xbox Magazine UK awarded the game a score of 7 out of 10 and stated that "Even with EA's Need For Speed-branded gloss stripped away and replaced by rudimentary menus, there's still a satisfying, if bare-bones, driving game beneath".

 Nathan Meunier from IGN gave the game a score of 6.5 out of 10 and stated that its "high-speed thrills hit the wall too soon in the punishing campaign, and despite a solid range of multiplayer, quick race, and time-trial options, progressing through the three distinct eras to unlock all the tracks and sweet rides is a big part of the fun that gets trampled by the clumsy execution".
 Matthew Kato from Game Informer also awarded the game 6.5 out of 10 but gave a somewhat more negative review of it, stating that "this is a zero-sum game that appeases nobody" and that it "does not exhibit the best of what the sports car brand nor the developer have to offer".